 If you have questions about how current restrictions impact your situation, or any other custody, parenting time, divorce, or related issues, please contact Margaux C. Soeffker, LLC.
 We are closely monitoring the implications for family law.
 The firm is open for business and has the capacity to accommodate a wide range of legal services:

 - Documents are filed with the Court electronically through “e-filing” and “e-service.”

 - Margaux is experienced representing clients in Zoom proceedings.

 - The office provides virtual document sharing.

 - As always, online payment options are offered via credit card and e-check through Law Pay®.

 - To stay informed, Margaux is part of several family law professional networks focused on sharing resources and navigating family law issues.

-- Both Principal Attorney, Margaux Soeffker, and Sr. Paralegal, Lisa Olson, are doing their best to stay healthy and productive.
+- Principal Attorney, Margaux Soeffker is doing her best to stay healthy and productive.
 Margaux C. Soeffker Law is dedicated to addressing ongoing family law matters that arise for current and prospective clients.

 We will continue to offer virtual options and legal support with multifaceted communication platforms.